 This year, would-be competitors seem to be getting out of the way of HBO’s juggernaut.
 Previous Emmy winners like “The Handmaid’s Tale,” “Stranger Things,” and “Big Little Lies” (which will now qualify as a drama series) are all airing outside the eligibility window.
 That leaves room for new contenders to stake their claim to Emmy glory.

-On the comedy front, “Veep” is returning to the race after a year off, but Julia Louis-Dreyfus’ outgoing HBO series will have to unseat “Maisel” (and plenty more contenders) if it hopes to return to higher office.
-HBO could potentially sweep the top categories, thanks to the aforementioned drama and comedy contenders, plus its two big limited series offerings: “Sharp Objects” and “True Detective.”
+On the comedy front, “Veep” is returning to the race after a year off, but Julia Louis-Dreyfus’ outgoing HBO series will have to unseat “Maisel” if it hopes to return to higher office.
+HBO could potentially sweep the top categories, thanks to the aforementioned drama and comedy contenders, plus its two big limited series offerings: “Sharp Objects” and “Chernobyl.”

 Enter IndieWire.
 In the links below, you will find TV Critic Ben Travers’ predictions for the 2019 Primetime Emmys, and the IW TV team — led by TV Awards Editor Libby Hill and Editor-at-Large Anne Thompson — will be monitoring the ups and downs of every major category throughout the season by speaking to voters, interviewing candidates, hosting events, covering FYC screenings, and gauging industry chatter in order to provide the most up-to-date state of the race.

-The 2019 Primetime Emmys take place on Sunday, September 22, and nominations are announced Tuesday, July 16.
-The Emmy predictions below will be refreshed throughout the race.
-So keep checking IndieWire for the most accurate power rankings out there, and make sure to follow IndieWire on Twitter and Facebook for all the latest Emmys news.
+The 2019 Primetime Emmys take place on Sunday, September 22, and the nominations are out!
+The Emmy predictions below will be refreshed throughout the race, so keep checking IndieWire for the most accurate power rankings out there, and make sure to follow IndieWire on Twitter and Facebook for all the latest Emmys news.